pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

     * Get your [license key here](https://pathway.com/user/license).
     * **Note:** Pathway API is only used for logging basic statistics, everything happens and stays in your computer except the OpenAI API calls.
 No personal or private data will be sent to Pathway servers.

-3. **SCHEMA_FILE_PATH**:
-    * Path to file that defines the schema to be parsed.
-It can be kept as default and the `parse_schema.yaml` can be configured.
-    * **Note:** If you intend the use the default UI, `category` and the `language` fields in the defined schema above are needed for the filtering options in the UI.
-UI will not function properly without them.

-4. **SEARCH_TOPK**:
-    * Number of elements to be retrieved from the index by default.

 ### **Configuring the Inputs**

 By default, the app takes the files under the `./data/` folder as input.
-Inputs can be set by adding more entries to the `sources` list under the `app.py`.
+Inputs can be set by adding more entries to the `sources` list under the `app.yaml`.

 It is possible to configure the app to use any kind of input, `Google Drive`, `Microsoft 365 SharePoint`, or a `local directory` to name a few.
 You can also use other kind of data sources using the [connectors](https://pathway.com/developers/user-guide/connecting-to-data/connectors) provided by Pathway.